cqlyj/VSkill/WORKINGLOG.md

 - Implement the NFT module for users.
 - Add deployment and test for the NFT module of users.
 - Update the `Makefile` and documentation.

+**Thoughts:**

+- Implement the verifier module first and then implement the NFT module for verifiers.
+- Verifier module -> `distribution`, `reputation`, `rewards`, `penalties`, and `NFT`.
+- **`Distribution`**: The evidence of users will be distributed to three verifiers in the same skill domain randomly.
+- **`Reputation`**: The reputation of verifiers will be based on the performance of the verifiers.

+  Range from `0` to `10`.
+That is to say, if the reputation score is less than or equal to `1`, the verifier will be penalized to be deducted the stake.

+  `Initial reputation` is `2`, and the reputation will be updated based on the performance of the verifiers.
+If each time the three verifiers give the same result, the reputation of the verifiers will be increased by `1`.
+If the result is different, the evidence will be distributed to another three verifiers and those who give the wrong result will be penalized to deducted the reputation score by `1`.

+  Higher reputation will have higher chance to be selected as the verifier.
+Since the highest score is `10`, each one score will have be considered as half a verifiers.
+For example, the initial score `2` means `1` verifier, and the score `10` means `5` verifiers which indicates that the verifier who has the highest reputation will have 5 more chances to be selected as the verifier.

+  Once the verifier reach the score `10`, subsequent successful verification won't increase the reputation score to eliminate the probability of domination of the verifier.

+  The NFT will be minted automatically once the verifier reach the score `10`.
+And it will be burned if the reputation score is less than `8` automatically.

+- **`Rewards`**: The rewards will be distributed to the verifiers each successful verification.

+  The amount of rewards will be calculated in the formula:

+  `Rewards = (TotalBalanceOfSubmissionFee + TotalBalanceOfPenaltyFee) * AmountOfStakesOfVerifier / TotalAmountOfStakesOfVerifiers / 3 * 50%`.

+  That is to say, the rewards will be distributed to the verifiers based on the amount of stakes of the verifiers.
+And this formula ensures the balance of rewards never exceed the total balance of submission fee and penalty fee.(The maximum rewards will be `50%` of the total balance of submission fee and penalty fee to prevent the undercollateralization of the system.)

+  The rewards will increase if the `TotalBalanceOfPenaltyFee` increase.
+If no one is penalized, the rewards amount to be almost the same as half of the submission fee.

+- **`Penalties`**: The penalties will be deducted from the verifiers each unsuccessful verification.
+The amount will be 10 USD (half amount of being verifier) and the reputation score will be deducted by `1`.

+- **`NFT`**: The NFT will be minted automatically once the verifier reach the score `10`.
+And it will be burned if the reputation score is less than `8` automatically.

+---

+### 2024/8/2

+**What I did today:**